Tezumie/p5play-Tile-Map-Editor/README.md

 Copy palette: Copy the string for the palette you have made to your clipboard.

-● ● ● : Toggle the Tile ID display, great for making pixel art.
+ID+- : Toggle the Tile ID display, great for making pixel art.

 X : Clear the canvas.